justincpresley/ndn-python-svs/README.md

 Download the python pip library [ndn-svs](https://pypi.org/project/ndn-svs/)

 The API is defined [here](https://named-data.github.io/StateVectorSync/API.html).
 In addition though, you may add `_Thread` to the end of any SVSync class to push SVS to a thread.
 The thread classes are derived from `threading.Thread` and use the same arguments as the normal classes.
 However, instead of passing the NDNApp as the first argument, you pass the face and keychain at the end of the parameters.
+Please call `wait()` after `start()` to allow the thread to fully intalize SVS.
+Also refer to the thread example for defining the missing data callback function.

 To import, everything is defined under `ndn.svs`.
 For example:
 ```